 The defendant attends the meeting and must choose whether to proceed with the pretrial intervention program or head to court.

+Pretrial diversion allows eligible defendants to address the charges levied against them without being prosecuted and without deferred adjudications or convictions marring their records.
 In order to be eligible for pretrial intervention, all of the following must apply to your situation:

 You are charged with a non-violent crime.